 The parking of a student's vehicle on campus is a privilege that is granted by the MCSD that may be conditioned upon the purchase of a parking decal at the school of attendance.
 Students who repeatedly violate campus-parking rules may have their parking decal revoked and/or are subject to disciplinary interventions.
 Students must follow the school policies on driving and parking.
-Violation of the Student Conduct and Discipline Code policies or the school parking/driving policies may result in loss of privileges, suspension, or expulsion from school. [§1001.43(1)(f), Florida Statutes)]
+Violation of the Code of Student Conduct policies or the school parking/driving policies may result in loss of privileges, suspension, or expulsion from school.